kriszyp/alkali/README.md

 ### Variable(initialValue)

 This is the constructor for a variable.
-You may create a variable with an initial value, provided as the argument.
+You may create a variable with an initial value, provided as the optional argument.

 ### `valueOf()`